 The desire for a sustainable future is the foundation of Planeet.
-Viviana supplemented her environmental science background with certification as a Certified Zero Waste TRUE Advisor through Green Business Certification.
-She and partner Sophie Wells launched the company in 2019 with the goal to help Newfoundland and Labrador businesses start their waste-reduction journeys, and position the province for a healthier future.
+Viviana supplemented her environmental science background with a Certified Zero Waste TRUE Advisor certification through Green Business Certification.
+She launched the company in 2019 to help Newfoundland and Labrador businesses start their waste-reduction journeys and position the province for a healthier future.

 Guide to the Good is the social enterprise of thegreenrock.ca ~ Live Sustainably NL Inc.

 © copywrite 2023 - thegreenrock.ca